Home values continue to rise nationwide.

 Because Standard & Poor's publishes on a 60-day delay, the Case-Shiller Index is reporting on a housing market that no longer exists.
 But, the data is even older than that.

 Home sales tracked by the Case-Shiller Index include an average of three months of home sales data.
-This means that home sales data from April, May, and June¬†are lumped together in the June report; and, because homes can take 60 days or more to close, the index results are based on contracts written as far back as February.
+This means that home sales data from May, June, and July are lumped together in the July report; and, because homes can take 60 days or more to close, the index results are based on contracts written as far back as March.

 In other words, the Case-Shiller Index is telling us about sales from as many as 7 months ago.